SedemDoku/Bookit/README.md

 # Bookmark Manager - Full Stack Web Application

 A Raindrop.io-inspired bookmark manager built with PHP, MySQL, and vanilla JavaScript.
-Features a complete web application with user authentication, media upload support, and browser extensions for Chrome and Firefox.
+Features a complete web application with user authentication, media URL/embedding support (no server-side downloads), and browser extensions for Chrome and Firefox.

 ## 🚀 Features